0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 Miden's blockchain protocol aims for the following:

 - **Proven transactions**: All included transactions have already been proven and verified when they reach the block.
-- **Fast genesis syncing**: New nodes efficiently sync to the network through a multi-step process:
+- **Fast genesis syncing**: New nodes can efficiently sync to the tip of the chain.

-  1. Download historical `Block`s from genesis to the present.
-  2. Verify zero-knowledge proofs for all `Block`s.
-  3. Retrieve current state data (accounts, notes, and nullifiers).
-  4. Validate that the downloaded state matches the latest `Block`'s state commitment.

-This approach enables fast blockchain syncing by verifying `Block` proofs rather than re-executing individual transactions, resulting in exponentially faster performance.
-Consequently, state sync is dominated by the time needed to download the data.

 <p style="text-align: center;">
     <img src="../img/architecture/blockchain/execution.png" style="width:70%;" alt="Execution diagram"/>